qazimariaanees/hotels_domain_data_analysis_using_PowerBI/README.md

 ## 🧠 Data Modeling

-- Star schema design within Power BI
-- Proper relationships between:
-  - Date
-  - Property
-  - Booking
-  - Revenue facts
+- Designed star schema using fact and dimension tables
-- Optimized for performance & accuracy
+- Established one-to-many relationships for accurate analysis

 ---

 ## 📐 DAX Measures Used